qpdf/qpdf/README-maintainer.md

 Not breaking ABI/API still requires care.

 The check_abi script is responsible for performing many of these steps.
 See comments in check_abi for additional notes.
-Running "check_abi check-sizes" is run by ctest on Linux when CHECK_SIZES is on.

 ## CODE FORMATTING